 Section 7.
 Determination of validity.
 Modifies the requirements for serving a petition challenging the assessment and/or valuation of property in a district court, or the Minnesota Tax Court.
 Under current law, a petitioner must file one copy of the petition with the county auditor, county attorney, and county treasurer, and three copies with the county assessor.
-The proposal modifies the service requirement by authorizing the county auditor to: (1) designate an alternative service method on its website; (2) agreeing to waive personal service of a petition by agreeing to accept service through an alternative method; or (3) acknowledging receipt of a petition served through an alternative service by email or by an electronic upload to a website designated by the county.
+The proposal modifies the service requirement by authorizing the county auditor to: (1) designate an alternative service method on its website; (2) agreeing to waive personal service of a petition by agreeing to accept service through an alternative method; or (3) acknowledging receipt of a petition served through an alternative service method.
+An 'alternative service method' includes, but is not limited to, service by email or by an electronic upload to a website designated by the county.
 Service may also be made by any person, including a party to the action.
 Within 30 days after a petition is filed, the county auditor must provide a copy of the petition to the county assessor, county treasurer, and county attorney.
 On or before July 1st, the county auditor must send a list of petitioned properties to the school board of the school district in which the property is located.
 Effective the day following final enactment.

 Section 8.
-Rate [on delinquent property taxes].
-Removes a ten percent minimum interest rate on delinquent property taxes; allows a county board by resolution to set a lower interest rate on property taxes than the prime rate charged by banks during the six-month period ending on September 30 of that year.
+Rate; delinquent property taxes.
+Removes a 10% minimum interest rate on delinquent property taxes; allows a county board by resolution to set a lower interest rate on property taxes than the prime rate charged by banks during the six-month period ending on September 30 of that year.
 Effective for property taxes, penalties, and costs determined to be delinquent on or after January 1, 2024.